 Approximately 35 percent of people with food allergies also have atopic dermatitis (eczema), an immune-related disorder in which the skin’s barrier is disrupted.
 Genes that influence skin absorbency may contribute to atopic dermatitis.
 A new theory about the development of food allergies suggests that the immune system becomes sensitized to foods when babies receive early exposure to the foods via their skin.
 If babies with vulnerable skin are kissed and touched by people with food on their hands or mouths, the theory suggests, perhaps the proteins absorb into the baby’s skin, and the immune system interprets the food proteins as dangerous invaders.

 One theory suggests that the increase in food allergies in the modern era is caused by disruption in the balance of microorganisms that colonize the gut.
-The modern Western lifestyle includes improved sanitation, increased antibiotic use, more vaccinations, and a diet with processed foods.
+The modern Western lifestyle includes improved sanitation, less exposure to farm animals, increased antibiotic use, more vaccinations, and a diet with processed foods.
 Perhaps this lifestyle has triggered changes in our gut bacteria that has led to greater food intolerance.

 Another theory under consideration links low levels of vitamin D, including sunlight, with an increased risk for developing food allergies.